tsy24/tp/docs/DeveloperGuide.md

 </div>

-The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redoNurseyBook()`, which increases the `currentStateIndex` by one to refer to the previously undone state, and restores the nursey book to that state.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book state, then there are no undone AddressBook states to restore.
-The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the redo.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStateIndex` is equal to `nurseyBookStateList.size() - 1`, it is referring to the latest nursey book state, then there are no undone nursey book states to restore.
+The `redo` command uses `Model#canRedoNurseyBook()` to check if this is the case.
+If so, it will return an error to the user rather than attempt to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
-Thus, the `addressBookStateList` remains unchanged.
+Commands that do not modify the data of the nursey book, such as `list`, will not call `Model#commitNurseyBook()`, `Model#undoNurseyBook()` or `Model#redoNurseyBook()`.
+Thus, the `nurseyBookStateList` and `currentStateIndex` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
-The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+The user executes `clear`, which calls `Model#commitNurseyBook()`.
+Since the `currentStateIndex` is not at the end of the `nurseyBookStateList`, all nursey book states after the `currentStateIndex` will be deleted.
+The new modified nursey book state is then saved into the `nurseyBookStateList`
+Reason: It no longer makes sense to redo the `addTag 1 t/diabetes` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)